Amphiluke/jquery-plugins/src/floatingscroll/README.md

 There is the only public method used to instantiate and control a floating scroll — `.floatingScroll()` (note that the old method alias `attachScroll` is kept for backward compatibility, but it will be removed in future versions).
 The plugin method `.floatingScroll()` should be called in context of a scrollable container.
 It takes an optional argument `method`.
 The currently supported methods are

 * `init` (default value) — used to initialize a floating scroll widget;
-* `adjust` — used to force update of the floating scroll bar parameters (size and position);
+* `update` — used to force update of the floating scroll bar parameters (size and position);
 * `destroy` — removes a scroll bar and all related event handlers.

-You may also trigger events `adjust` and `destroy` for containers with attached floating scroll bar: this does the same as invoking the corresponding methods.
+You may also trigger events `update.fscroll` and `destroy.fscroll` for containers with attached floating scroll bar: this does the same as invoking the corresponding methods.

 ### Examples